bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 ![Screenshot%202021-06-26%20at%204.20.21%20PM](Screenshot%202021-06-26%20at%204.20.21%20PM.png "Screenshot%202021-06-26%20at%204.20.21%20PM")
 **Product Shipping Dimensions:** Make sure dimensions are set for the product.
 Also, dimensions units should be proper eg. Length, Width, Height in CM and Weight in KG.
 ![Screenshot%202021-06-26%20at%204.21.11%20PM](Screenshot%202021-06-26%20at%204.21.11%20PM.png "Screenshot%202021-06-26%20at%204.21.11%20PM")
 Now on checkout make sure the buyer has the option to select all necessary fields when saving an address.
-Dhl requires buyers name, address line 1, company name, country, state, city, zip to be saved in buyers address.
+Dhl requires buyers First name Last name, address line 1, country, state, city, zip to be saved in buyers address.
 Make them mandatory in your address preset.
-State and city can be renamed from preset to whatever used locally in that area.
+You can make State and district text only if geolocation is not present.
 ![Screenshot%202021-07-02%20at%2011.57.10%20AM](Screenshot%202021-07-02%20at%2011.57.10%20AM.png "Screenshot%202021-07-02%20at%2011.57.10%20AM")
 You can manage these fields from address presets.
 To know more about address presets visit https://www.sellacious.com/documentation-v2#/learn/settings/address-presets.

 In checkout dhl shipping rule and rates will be shown
 ![Screenshot%202021-06-26%20at%204.32.57%20PM](Screenshot%202021-06-26%20at%204.32.57%20PM.png "Screenshot%202021-06-26%20at%204.32.57%20PM")
+NOTE: On some locations DHL may not provide the shipping.
+In that case dhl shipping rule will not show up, this may also happen when there is incorrect zip entered.
+Console log is provided in such case to very this.(in test mode only)

 When payment is approved shipping labels will be generated  which can be printed from backend orders view
 ![Screenshot%202021-06-26%20at%204.35.38%20PM](Screenshot%202021-06-26%20at%204.35.38%20PM.png "Screenshot%202021-06-26%20at%204.35.38%20PM")

+**More on Labels:**
+1. Label consist of minimum 2 waybill documents, one for the package and one for the driver.
+2. If there are 2 items in order, it would generate 1 waybill doc for the driver and 2 waybill documents 1 for each package.
+3. If an order has multiple quantities of a product, 1 waybill document with summed up package weight and 1 waybill doc for the driver.
+4. Weight is shown in in single decimal point only (API Limitation)
+5. There is no return label yet for returned orders.